 I once went to see a homeopath.
-I wasn’t sure I believed in it but I’d been feeling stressed and belly-achey and thought I’d give it a go.
+I wasn’t sure I believed in homeopathy but I’d been feeling stressed and belly-achey and thought I’d give it a go.
 During the consultation, her questions weren’t of the ‘any major surgery/family history’ ilk, but instead probed into my psyche.
 For instance: are your drawers at home messy or ordered?
-I’d never considered the secret parts of my house to matter.
+I’d never considered the secret parts of my house before.
 I’m aware that I like tidiness and decluttering (cleanliness is secondary to this) but I thought that stuffing random objects into random cupboards was irrelevant as they were out of eyeshot.

 My answer?
 I told her that you’d be forgiven for thinking that an energetic, hairless kitten inhabits every single one of my drawers.
 In other words: they are a complete mess.
 Every so often I fold my clothes really neatly but within a few days, I’m back to cramming t-shirts into a corner, with no regard for their until-then wrinkle-free appearance.
 She noted this down.